Alcázar of Segovia: Throne Room (Salón del Solio)

-The walls of the Throne Room mostly consist of portraits of various kings, which are part of the collection of kings commissioned by the queen Isabella II of Spain.
+The walls of the Throne Room mostly consist of portraits of various kings, which are part of the collection of kings commissioned by Queen Isabella II of Spain.
 Both portraits are signed by their respective artists: the portrait of Isabella I of Castile is signed by Madrazo, while the portrait of Ferdinand II of Aragon is signed by Montañés.

 In addition, there is a depiction of the ruler himself "en siella" (seated).
 This image corresponds to the fact that extant written documents from the fourteenth century actually referred to the throne room as the "rey en siella" (king sitting on the throne; enthroned king).
 Often these rooms were used for different types of political ceremonies, including the receiving of foreign embassies, banquets, musical performances, and literary events.
 The rooms could be decorated with different types of objects, like tableware and textiles (including tapestries) that allowed for the space to be transformed to suit the particular event.

 Hall of the Galley (Sala de la Galera)

 The mother of John II, Queen Catherine of Lancaster (r.
 1390–1406) commissioned the construction of the Hall of the Galley in 1412.

 The name of the room derives from the coffered ceiling that was shaped like an inverted ship hull.

 The frieze is made of Mudéjar plaster with a double inscription: the upper one includes a prayer related to the Eucharist and the lower one offers information about the work displayed in the hall.

 There are two stained glass windows in the Hall of the Gallery.
 One of these windows portrays Henry III of Castile (r.
 1390–1406) and his family.
 The second window portrays King Henry II of Castile (r.
 1366–1367) and scenes of the death of Peter I and John II.
-A painting by Muñoz de Pablos hangs on a wall in the gallery depicting the coronation of the Isabella I of Castile as queen of Castile and of León in the church of San Miguel of Segovia.
+A painting by Muñoz de Pablos hangs on a wall in the gallery depicting the coronation of the Isabella I of Castile as Queen of Castile and of León in the church of San Miguel of Segovia.

 Hall of las Piñas (Sala de las Piñas)

-The inspiration for the of name of this room comes from the decorative motifs in the Artesonado ceiling that features many pineapple-like motifs.
+The inspiration for the name of this room comes from the decorative motifs in the Artesonado ceiling that features many pineapple-like motifs.
 The stained glass window portrays King Alfonso VII (r.
 1126–1157) with his daughter, Queen Berengaria of Castile (r.
 1217).